Ericsson/dataplanebook/src/glossary.rst

       With SR-IOV, the PCIe device is split into a physical function (PF) and a number of virtual functions (VFs).

-      The PF is primarily used for adminstrative tasks.
+      The PF is primarily used for administrative tasks.
 A VF is used to access the actual PCIe device function (e.g., sending and receiving packets, in case of a PCIe :term:`NIC`).